“He can’t be a soldier… He’s just a kid!”

 - A powerful depiction of war as hell

-No, but it’s recommended.
-Listed as a film with historical importance in the back of Peary’s book.
+Yes.
+Listed as a film with Historical Importance in the back of Peary’s book.